-Description: The Manual contains 15 topics related to civic, law-related and human rights
+Description: The Manual contains 15 topics related to civic, law-related and human rights being a "good citizen" means to them are included in the back of the ${\it Manual}$ .

 Each topic is structured according to goals, keywords, important terms, background readings and detailed explanations on how to conduct related interactive activities.
-The resource presents scenarios featuring human rights issues from across history and from different parts of the world, with a special focus on in Estonia.
+The resource presents scenarios featuring human rights issues from across history and from different parts of the world, with a special focus on Estonia and its neighbours.
+Samples of students' essays with reflections on what in Estonia.